w3f/Grants-Program/data_platform_with_deep_indexed_data_and_staking_reports.md

 ![](https://github.com/bigslimdogg/web3_pic/blob/3a0406565507ada022e57797adf8258edf1e50e3/ai_assistant.png)

-Our concern that we can attract first users from Polkadot ecosystem which hasn’t been covered by the current data-platforms.
-After that we are going to provide innovative opportunity to enter in data-driven decisions without SQL skills
+Our concern is that we can first attract users from the Polkadot ecosystem, which hasn’t been covered by the current data-platforms.
+After that we are going to provide an innovative opportunity to enter in data-driven decisions without SQL skills.

 **Free usage**